 We’re here to list 10 movies with the best surround sound.
 These are going to give your surround sound system a true test.
 And without further ado let’s get started!

-There are a lot of movies for surround sound that should be listed here either because of the ambient sound in the film or the musical score.
+There are a lot of movies for surround sound that should be listed here either because of the ambient sound in film or the musical score.
 Right now, we’re sticking to the most popular that have also been acknowledged by experts and professionals.
 These movies have also been recognized by award councils.

 “Sound and sound design has always been very important to my approach to film because it is a more subversive and allusive aspect of the medium.”

-Larry Fessenden
+– Larry Fessenden

-1. Baby Driver (2017)
+1. Baby Driver

 From the start, you notice that Baby Driver is unique when it comes to its music and sound.